-Are you starting to plan your annual family vacation, but you don’t have any ideas for where to go?
+Do you want to plan a great family vacation, but you don’t have any ideas for where to go?
 I have the same problem every year.
-I spend weeks struggling with an idea of where to go for vacation.
-If you need some vacation idea inspiration, here are 13 family vacation ideas that your family will love and will make amazing family memories.
+I spend weeks struggling with an idea of where to go for our family vacation.
+If you need some vacation idea inspiration, here are 13 vacation ideas for families that your kids will love and will make amazing family memories.

 Family vacations are important.
 We only have 18 years (or 18 summers) with our kids.
-Vacations are a special time to spend together and make memories that last a lifetime.
-Family vacations don’t have to be expensive, elaborate and overwhelming.
+Family vacations are a special time to spend together and make memories that last a lifetime.
+Family vacations don’t have to be expensive, elaborate, and overwhelming.

 You might even remember your own family vacation memories.
 Either special places you visited during your childhood, family and friends you met, or places you got to see or things you were able to do.
 You probably remember the wonderful memories you made with your siblings.